Classic DP: 0-1 Knapsack Problem

 array.

-First, let's look at the "states" we identified earlier.
-There are two, which means we need a two-dimensional dp
+Look at the "states" we just found.
+There are two.
+That means we need a 2D dp

 array.